-General and administrative expenses increased during the three and six months ended May 29, 2020 as compared to the three and six months ended May 31, 2019 primarily due to the following:
+General and administrative expenses increased during the three and nine months ended August 28, 2020 as compared to the three and nine months ended August 30, 2019 primarily due to the following:

-Components of % Change 2020-2019 QTD Components of % Change 2020-2019 YTD Bad debt expense 7% 3% Incentive compensation, cash and stock-based 3 3 Base compensation and related benefits associated with headcount 1 2 Charges related to cancellation of corporate events (3) 7 Travel (2) (1) Maintenance and repairs (2) (2) Various individually insignificant items (2) 2 Total change 2% 14%
+Components of % Change 2020-2019 QTD Components of % Change 2020-2019 YTD Bad debt expense 6 % 5 % Incentive compensation, cash and stock-based 6 4 Base compensation and related benefits associated with headcount 1 1 Charges related to cancellation of corporate events (7) 3 Travel (2) (2) Charitable contributions 5 3 Various individually insignificant items (4) (3) Total change 5 % 11 %

-Bad debt expense increased during the three and six months ended May 29, 2020 as compared to the three and six months ended May 31, 2019 primarily due to changes in the macroeconomic environment, including increased credit-related risk and volatility in market conditions.
+Bad debt expense increased during the three and nine months ended August 28, 2020 as compared to the three and nine months ended August 30, 2019 primarily due to specific reserves for certain categories of customers that were more impacted by the changes in the macroeconomic environment as a result of the pandemic.

-During the six months ended May 29, 2020, we recorded charges related to the cancellation of corporate events including Adobe Summit due to concerns over the global pandemic.
-Certain of these charges were recovered during the three months ended May 29, 2020.
+During the nine months ended August 28, 2020, we recorded charges related to the cancellation of our corporate events due to concerns over the pandemic.
+During the three months ended August 28, 2020, certain of these charges were reversed as we successfully negotiated the right to apply certain commitments to other events.